How To Fine Tune A Guitar By Ear Without The Aid Of Instruments Or Devices

-Playing out of tune is one of the worst things that can happen to a guitarist.
-It doesn’t matter how qualified you are, how fast you can play, or accurate, if your acoustic or electric guitar is out of tune, it will sound bad anyway.
-Basically there are two popular ways to tune the guitar: via a tuner and by ear.
+Playing out of tune is one of the worst things to happen to a guitarist.
+It doesn’t matter how qualified you are, how fast you can play, or accurate; if your acoustic or electric guitar is out of tune, it will sound bad anyway.

-Naturally, fine tuning via an electric guitar tuner or with a software is the most accurate way, and the best choice.
-However there will inevitably be times when you will not have your electric finer tuner or software with you, and then what do you do?
-The key is to always appeal to tuning by ear, then it becomes an invaluable skill!
-Apart from that, this is a good way to demonstrate your level of interest as a musician.
+Naturally, fine-tuning via an electric guitar tuner or with software is the most accurate way and the best choice.
+However, there will inevitably be times when you will not have your electric finer tuner or software with you, and then what do you do?
+The key is always appealing to tuning by ear; it becomes an invaluable skill!
+Apart from that, this is an excellent way to demonstrate your level of interest as a musician.

-So, what is the advantage of being able to fine tune the guitar by ear?
-Well firstly, if you learn to hear the intervals between the strings and notes, this ability will also be transferred to other areas at the time of learning to play the guitar.
+So, what is the advantage of fine-tuning the guitar by ear?
+First, learning to hear the intervals between the strings and notes will transfer this ability to other areas when learning to play the guitar.
 The more familiar you become with the sound relationship between two or more notes/strings, the less you will have to rely on other tools or external resources.

-Secondly, this first method of fine tuning that I will present, in my opinion, beats the standard method, of the 5 cases because instead of tuning a pressed string (that causes natural inaccuracies), you will be tuning open strings, that will be a pitch loose string to another loose string.
-I use this method all the time, because it turns out to be the fastest way to fine tune once you master this method.
+Secondly, this first method of fine-tuning that I will present, in my opinion, beats the standard method of the 5 cases because instead of tuning a pressed string (that causes natural inaccuracies), you will be tuning open strings, which will be a loose pitch string to another loose string.
+I use this method all the time because it turns out to be the fastest way to fine-tune once you master this method.

 Other advantages of this method that I will present

-Another characteristic that I like more about this method instead of the traditional one, is that in this case, the strings aren’t perfectly tuned in relation to its standard (E A D G B e), but they maintain relatively great tuning in relation to the other strings.
-For example, the string E (thick) may be slightly below tuning MI (E), but it won’t be a problem if the other strings present the same relation of tuning to its notes.
+Another characteristic I like more about this method, instead of the traditional one is that, in this case, the strings aren’t perfectly tuned to their standard (E A D B e).
+Still, they maintain relatively great tuning about the other strings.
+For example, the string E (thick) may be slightly below tuning MI (E), but it won’t be a problem if the other strings present the exact relation of tuning to its notes.
 This way, your chords will always sound good!

-This lesson deals with pallet two strings and knowing whether they are tuned in relation to each other, without any external help.
+This lesson deals with pallet two strings and whether they are tuned about each other without any external help.

-Note: This method is not going to work if you are playing with other instruments that are perfectly tuned, it only serves for those moments that you have nothing at hand, except your guitar.
+Note: This method will not work if you are playing with other perfectly tuned instruments; it only serves for those moments when you have nothing at hand except your guitar.

 So let’s go!